 Manufacturing forecasts and budgeting

 The independent sales rep is required to submit different forecasts in the territory where they operate.
 They should also be in a position to submit their own expected budget.
-The expectations should be set up well in advance to avoid exceeding the budget that the manufacturer can be able to handle without straining too much.
-In this way, you can be sure that there is no wastage in terms of money and time.
+The expectations should be set up well in advance to avoid exceeding the budget.
+In this way, there is no wastage in terms of money and time.

 You should understand that it is very hard to get new customers than sustaining the ones that you already have.
 For this reason, the rep needs to act as the customer service for the product that they are selling.
-When they are confident about the product, then there should be no problem at all.
-This means that they should be actively involved and trained to deal with manufacturing defects, errors, problem solving, setting displays, inventory control, and equipment startups and so on.
+This means that they should be actively involved and trained to deal with manufacturing defects, errors, problem solving, setting displays, inventory control, and equipment startups.
 When the customers get their needs and questions addressed fast and effectively, then your company reviews will always be positive.
-Understand that many people look at a company’s reliability and authenticity by going through the reviews.
-When an independent sales rep is able to handle more responsibilities for the company, the more commission they get.
+Understand that many people look at a company’s reliability and authenticity by going through online reviews.

 What not to foresee?

 There are some common things that should not be expected from the independent reps.
-It is important to know this too soon as to be successful in the way you deal with the representatives.
+It is important to know this soon to be successful with the representatives.

 Independent reps do not need to keep inventory or even take the title of your line.
 This is a relationship that should be awarded to distributors.